 - Author Filibuster: Frazz is so fanatical about bicycling, swimming, and running that he (and by extension, the cartoonist) sometimes seems contemptuous of any adult who doesn't regularly participate in triathlons and the like.

 - Banana Peel: Realistically depicted, to the disappointment of the girl who tried to slip on a fresh one.
+Probably doesn't help that she tried it on carpet.

 - Best Years of Your Life: the child actually manages to counter that that probably springs from her father's career.
 On another occasion, a child asks for and gets assurance it's not true.